 The State Government-funded Preschool Field Officer Service program offers extra assistance to children attending a funded kindergarten program who require additional learning and development support.
 This includes:

-- observations of developmental concerns after receiving referrals from parents/guardian and/or teacher
+- Observations of developmental concerns after receiving referrals from parents/guardians and/or teachers.

-- liaison with community agencies and profession groups in early intervention services
+- Liaison with community agencies and professional groups in early intervention services.

 Inclusion Support Program